-Older children who have outgrown booster seats should wear the vehicle seat belts.
-See How to Wear Seat Belts Properly \Leftrightarrow 36.
+Older children who have outgrown booster seats should wear the vehicle's seat belts.
+Refer to How to Wear Seat Belts Properly \$34.

 The manufacturer instructions that come with the booster seat state the weight and height limitations for that booster.
 Use a booster seat with a lap-shoulder belt until the child passes the fit test below: